 (F) All state agencies participating in the Warehouse shall utilize it and its associated software applications in the day-to-day operation of their programs and for coordination, collaboration, program evaluation and outcomes analysis.
-The Department of Public Health shall be exempt from usage of the integrated client management system and the analytic query tools in the day-to-day operation of their Client Automated Record and Encounter System or other electronic health record system and their South Carolina Community Assessment Network, but shall provide the Warehouse with client data from the system and network.
+The Department of Public Health shall be exempt from usage of the integrated client management system and the analytic query tools in the day-to-day operation of their Client Automated Record and Encounter System or other electronic health record system and their South Carolina Community Assessment

-OF SOUTH CAROLINA General and Permanent Laws--2024 SECTION 103 - E500 - REVENUE AND FISCAL AFFAIRS OFFICE
+No. 69) OF SOUTH CAROLINA General and Permanent Laws--2025 SECTION 103 - E500 - REVENUE AND FISCAL AFFAIRS OFFICE